RoadToStark/standards/Code/Javascript Coding Standards.md

 in, you end up with an inconsistent rule for conditional `break` statements, as in the `2` case.

-If you insist on having a "fall through" case that does not end with `brea`k, make it clear in a comment that you wrote this intentionally.
+If you insist on having a "fall through" case that does not end with `break`, make it clear in a comment that you wrote this intentionally.
 For instance:

 ```javascript